Find a Part Now

 Recall

-Though Ford could have proceeded with the formal recall hearing, fearing additional damage to the company's public reputation the company agreed to a "voluntary recall" program.
+Though Ford could have proceeded with the formal recall hearing, fearing additional damage to the company's public reputation, the company agreed to a "voluntary recall" program.
 On June 9, 1978, days before the NHTSA was to issue Ford a formal recall order, Ford recalled 1.5 million Ford Pintos and Mercury Bobcats, the largest recall in automotive history at the time.
 The recall included sedans and hatchbacks, but not the station wagon.
 Ford disagreed with the NHTSA finding of a defect, and said the recall was to "end public concern that has resulted from criticism of the fuel systems in these vehicles."
 The Ford recall placed a polyethylene shield between the tank and likely causes of puncture, lengthened the filler tube, and improved the tank filler seal in the event of a collision.

 Approximately 117 lawsuits were brought against Ford in connection with rear-end accidents in the Pinto.
 The two most significant cases were Grimshaw v.
 Ford Motor Company and State of Indiana v.
 Ford Motor Company.